5.5 Safeguarding Children and Young People from Sexual Exploitation

 Please refer to the multi-agency service response diagram to help with decision-making.

 Closing a CSE Safety Plan

 - The weekly RMM are responsible for confirming that the risk of CSE has reduced to such an extent that the safety plan can be closed.
 Once a child’s risk of CSE has been reduced and the child is no longer felt to be at risk, the weekly RMM will consider closing the CSE Safety Plan and removing the child from the CSE List.

 - The RMM will maintain a record of the decision to close the CSE Safety Plan together with the reasons for this decision and areas of good practice.
 If there are any ongoing support requirements, the RMM will refer to the appropriate agency.

 Transition to adult services

 - Where a child is still at risk of CSE and is aged 17, transition planning should start as soon as possible.
 This is particularly important for young people who may have limited eligibility for adult services or may face other challenges such as moving from one Local Authority area to another.

 - Consideration should be given as to how information should be shared effectively with other relevant professionals to ensure the young person experiences a seamless transition that supports them to reduce their risk of sexual exploitation and that ensures professionals have sufficient background information to provide effective support.

 - Where a child turns 18 and there is still a risk of sexual exploitation, an ongoing support package must be agreed with appropriate (adult) services when a child turns 18.
 The RMM cannot close the case until that support package has been agreed.
-If the child meets the definition of an ‘adult at risk’ (Care Act 2014, section 42) a referral to the Multi Agency Safeguarding Hub must be made under the safeguarding adults procedures.
+If the child meets the definition of an ‘adult at risk’ (Care Act 2014, section 42) a referral to the Children's Single Point of Access must be made under the safeguarding adults procedures.

 Identifying, disrupting and prosecuting perpetrators